NFT minter Smart Contract v1

 Remember that everything is more straightforward with the Elven Tools CLI Check the jump start section.

 Ways of using it

 The best way of using it will be with Elven Tools CLI tool.
 It has a lot of valuable functions integrated with the smart contract, so deploying or interacting is simple.
 You can deploy the smart contract directly from its repository.
 Almost no coding skills are required in this case.

-You can also take a more standard path and use erdpy for that.
-Erdpy is an official CLI SDK for MultiversX blockchain based on Python.
+You can also take a more standard path and use mxpy for that.
+Mxpy CLI is an official CLI SDK for MultiversX blockchain based on Python.
 For more information, check the blog post.